dpgmediamagazines/django-arctic/docs/reference.md

 and tag item backgrounds, if none given a default will be used.

-# Class Based Views
+# Generic Class Based Views

 Arctic provides a number of class based views that add integration with the user interface and extra functionality for common use cases.
 The class names match and work the same way as the ones that Django provides and should be used instead.

 ## View